Continuing Dr. Arthur Janov’s May 2016 book Beyond Belief:

 p.
 106 Neurosis is the only malady on the face of this earth that feels good..numbs the feeling.
 Numb feels good – not ‘good’ in the absolute sense, just not ‘bad.’

 So we settle..we get numbed out and feel no pain and in return, life is blah blah.
 The person then feels she is not getting anything out of life and seeks out salvation or a guru in one form or another.”

-“..we are a nation and a world of seekers, a people who seek refuge in all manner of beliefs.”
-The patient’s story on pages 89 – 105 told of horrific damages inflicted by believers and the subsequent consequences.
-Variations of his story with its adverse childhood experiences could be told by tens of millions of people in the U.S. alone!
+“We are a nation and a world of seekers, a people who seek refuge in all manner of beliefs.”
+The patient’s story on pages 89 – 105 told of HORRIFIC damages inflicted by believers and the subsequent consequences!

-Why isn’t the internet flooded with stories of people facing their realities and doing something to effectively address the real causes of what’s wrong in their lives?
+Why isn’t the internet flooded with 10+ million similar stories of people who have faced their realities, and effectively addressed the real causes of what’s wrong in their lives?

 The many reasons why people do things that don’t truly get them well are covered in Beyond Belief and Dr. Janov’s other publications.
 One obstacle for people who want enduring therapeutic help is the intentional misrepresentation of Primal Therapy.

 Every day I look at the results of an automated search that uses “primal therapy” as the search term.
 Along with the scams and irrelevancies are the “scream” results.

 This misrepresentation is addressed here: